meghorikawa/japanese-amr-corpus/README.md

 # Japanese AMR Corpus
-AMR annotation of Japanese sentences in Tatoeba parallel corpus
+AMR annotation of Japanese sentences in Tatoeba parallel corpus.

 # About